JihongJu/ulauncher-1dictionary/README.md

 - **Fuzzy search** No worries for typo anymore!
 - **Multi language support** Many languages can be searched altogether.
 For example, English words can be searched together with Dutch words, as well as French, Spanish, Italian, German, Norwegian, and any other language.
 - **Configurable** English and Nederlands are the default active languages.
 Check [custom dictionaries](https://github.com/JihongJu/ulauncher-1dictionary#custom-dictionaries) for more information about how to activate other languages.
-- **Extensible** If you are learning languages other than the default supported languages (Deutsch, English, Espanol, Francais, Italiano, Nederlands, Norsk).
+- **Extensible** If you are learning languages other than the default supported languages.
 It is possible to add more language support.
-Check the [custom dictionaries](https://github.com/JihongJu/ulauncher-1dictionary#custom-dictionaries) section to add custom lanaguage(s) and the corresponding online dictionar~~y~~ies.
+Check the [custom dictionaries](https://github.com/JihongJu/ulauncher-1dictionary#custom-dictionaries) section to add custom vocabular~~y~~ies and the corresponding online dictionar~~y~~ies.

 ## Usage